sngando88/logistic-regression-project-tutorial/README.md

 11. Duration: last contact duration, in seconds (numerical).

 Important note: this output highly affects the output target (if duration = 0, then y = 'no').
 Yet, the duration is not known before a call is performed.
 Also, after the end of the call, y is obviously known.
 Consider if you should include it or not for a realistic predictive model.

 12. campaign: number of contacts performed during this campaign and for this client (numerical)

-13. pdays: number of days that passed by after the client was last contacted from a previous campaign (numeric; 999 means client was not previously contacted)
+13. pdays: number of days that passed by after the client was last contacted from a previous campaign (numeric; 999 means the client was not previously contacted)

 14. previous: number of contacts performed  before this campaign and for this client (numerical)

 15. poutcome: outcome of the previous marketing campaign (categorical)

 Important note: this attribute has three categories: 'failure', 'success' and 'non-existent'.
-86% of the data falls into 'non-existent' category.
+86% of the data falls into the 'non-existent' category.

 16. emp.var.rate: employment variation rate - quarterly indicator (numeric)